emory-cs-infovis-master/design_lab/README.md

 ![Verona Woodcut](./network/Verona_Woodcut.PNG)

 ## Deadline
-Your pdf upload to Slack should be posted before the end of the day to the [in_class_exercises channel](https://emoryinfovis22f.slack.com/archives/C03SDU19MPD).
+Your pdf upload (one per pair) to Slack should be posted before the end of the day to the [in_class_exercises channel](https://emoryinfovis22f.slack.com/archives/C03SDU19MPD).
 Try to finish up before class ends -- this isn't intended to be more than an in-class activity!
 Look at what others designed and give feedback in the respective threads.
 This will be good practice for the poster session for Milestone 3.